-In addition, on October 10, 2023, 2023, we completed the acquisition of Zynerba Pharmaceuticals, Inc. ("Zynerba" (together with its subsidiary, Zynerba Pharmaceutical Pty, Ltd., "Zynerba"), a clinical-stage pharmaceutical company focused on innovative pharmaceutically produced transdermal cannabidiol therapies for orphan neuropsychiatric disorders.
-Zynerba's drug candidate is Zygel (also known as ZYN002), ZYN002, the first and only pharmaceutically-produced synthetic cannabidiol gel, devoid of THC, and formulated as a patent protected, permeation-enhanced gel for transdermal delivery.
-Zygel ZYN002 is currently in a pivotal Phase 3 trial, the RECONNECT study, for the treatment of Fragile X Syndrome.
-Syndrome ("FXS").
+In addition, in October 2023, we completed the acquisition of Zynerba Pharmaceuticals, Inc. (together with its subsidiary, Zynerba Pharmaceutical Pty, Ltd., "Zynerba"), a clinical-stage pharmaceutical company focused on innovative pharmaceutically produced manufactured transdermal cannabidiol therapies for orphan neuropsychiatric neurobehavioral disorders.
+Zynerba's drug candidate is ZYN002, the first and only pharmaceutically-produced pharmaceutically manufactured synthetic cannabidiol gel, devoid of THC, and formulated as a patent protected, permeation-enhanced gel for transdermal delivery.
+ZYN002 is currently in a pivotal Phase 3 trial, the RECONNECT study, for the treatment of Fragile X Syndrome ("FXS").
 Topline data from this Phase 3 study is anticipated in mid-2025.
 ZYN002 has patent protection for the treatment of FXS until 2038.
+Based on the positive proof-of-concept ("PoC") study in 22q deletion syndrome, another rare disorder with prominent neurobehavioral symptoms, we are working with the FDA to align on the primary endpoint and finalize the Phase 3 protocol.